 And it also made sense as it was built during prohibition when the United States (and the mafia) had their hands busy in Havana owning many hotels and bars selling American vacationers Cuba Libre cocktails.

 It turns out NONE of this is true at all.

 Although it was constructed primarily by Cubans, El Capitolio is not based on the United States Capitol building.

-That said, Havana’s capitol does have many architectural similarities.
+That said, Havana’s capitol does have many architectural similarities to Washington’s.
 There are also two wings as it was originally created to be the home for the senate and the house of representatives.

 What Happened After the Cuban Revolution